ImaginaryLandscape/django-version-viewer/README.md

 		...
 	]

-Choose the Accessor class that determins who can view/access the version_viewer template tag and route:
+You can set your own access permissions on the template tag and route by defining your own `Accessor` class.
+This class must have a `allow_access` method that returns a `boolean`.
+By defualt, django_version_viewer only allows superusers access to the route and template tag.

 	# Django Version Viewer settings:
 	# default class only allows superusers access
-	ACCESSOR_CLASS_PATH = 'django_version_viewer.mxins.Accessor'
+	ACCESSOR_CLASS_PATH = 'mypathto.my.AccessorClass'

 Override the `base.html` django Admin template (or the template of your choosing) by creating a `base.html` file  inside a `templates/admin` directory in your project.